 The Collapsed Tunnel

-Place a large blanket over a chair or coffee table with one end of the blanket hanging slightly lower than the other to create a collapsed tunnel.
+Place a large blanket over a chair or coffee table, with one end of the blanket hanging slightly lower than the other to create a collapsed tunnel.
 Place your dog at the end with the shorter flat whilst you wait at the other end poking your head through so your dog can see you.
-Call your dog through the tunnel and reward him with lots of praise when he reaches the other side.
+Call your dog through the tunnel and reward him with praise when he reaches the other side.

 This is great for their mobility and self-confidence.